Kornflex28/discord-bot/README.md

 >Dédé has curently **45** commands available and a server XP ranking system.<br>
 >Dédé has executed **4440** commands for now.
 >
-> *This was last dynamically generated on Wednesday, February 16, 3:48 AM GMT+1.*
+> *This was last dynamically generated on Saturday, February 19, 3:47 AM GMT+1.*

 ## Command examples
 ### !poem